HazemSayad/back_end_assessment/README.md

 }
 ```

-**PS:** `/login` endpoint is handled with a router to allow further customization for that route. _eg: accepting a GET method and serving an HTML_
+**PS:** After logging in, the service attaches the JWT in the authorization response header. `/login` endpoint is handled with a router to allow further customization for that route. _eg: accepting a GET method and serving an HTML_

 ---